 Your guide to doing business in Mongolia

-Mongolia lies in East Asia, and is landlocked to the north by Russia, and to the south by China.
+Mongolia is an East Asian country landlocked to the north by Russia and to the south by China.
 One of the largest nations in the world by landmass, Mongolia has a population of over 3 million, with over 45% of its inhabitants located around its capital, Ulaanbaatar.
 An independent state since the early 1920s, Mongolia eventually transitioned to a democratic governmental system, and became a market economy in the 1990s.
-Livestock and agriculture have always been important to the Mongolian economy, but the industrial sector has been driven in recent years with the development of the retail services, real estate and transportation sectors.
-Discovery of rich mineral deposits, including copper, coal, tin, and gold, stimulated growth in Mongolia in 2007, but the country was affected by the global economic crisis and is still working to recover.
-Despite adversity, Mongolia is working to develop its business profile with initiatives to stimulate foreign investment - including the establishment of free trade zones across the country.
-The trend towards business-friendly policies has had positive effects: Mongolia’s economy is one of the fastest growing in the region, and, in 2018 it was ranked 62 on the World Bank’s Ease of Doing Business Survey (up from rank 88 in 2011).
+Livestock and agriculture have always been historically important to the Mongolian economy but the industrial sector has grown in the 21st century with the development of the retail services, real estate, and transportation sectors.
+Discovery of rich mineral deposits, including copper, coal, tin, and gold, stimulated growth in Mongolia in 2007 but the country was affected by the 2008 global economic crisis and is still working to recover.
+Despite adversity, Mongolia is developing its business profile with initiatives to stimulate foreign investment including the establishment of free trade zones across the country.
+The trend towards business-friendly policies has had positive effects: in 2019, Mongolia’s GDP reached an estimated $13.7 billion with 4.8% growth - one of the fastest growth rates in the region.
+Mongolia is a member of the UN, the G77, and the Asian Infrastructure Investment Bank and was ranked 81 on the World Bank’s Ease of Doing Business Survey 2019.

 Mongolia offers interested financiers a number of reasons to invest.
 These include: